monorail-xyz/docs/docs/community/roadmap.md

 !!! note "Please note"

-    This roadmap is subject to change as the Monad ecosystem develops
+    This roadmap is subject to change as the Monad ecosystem develops.
+More details about each version will be shared as we progress

 <div class="timeline">
     <div class="container left">
         <div class="content">
-            <div class="date">February 2025</div>
+            <div class="date">19 February 2025</div>
             <h2>Testnet launch</h2>
             <p>Monorail will go live on Monad testnet on day one</p>
         </div>